Topps Baseball Card Of The Day, September 2018

 He's gone on to a long minor league managing career—with a 2.5-year stint as Padres hitting coach mixed in—and currently helms AA Jacksonville (Marlins).

 Randy Ready debuted in 1984 Topps Traded, returned in the '86 base set, then appeared annually 1988-92 (shown batting in each of those).
+Ready also shows up in '87 and '89 Traded.
 1992 Ultra depicts him as an Athletic, while 1994 Fleer features Ready the Expo.

 CATEGORIES: 1990 Topps, Philadelphia Phillies